 Obviously, many homeowners are not certified chimney technicians so it can be hard to diagnose your chimney on you own.
 However, it’s easy to notice any sudden changes in the performance of your chimney.

-If you notice condensation in your chimney and it’s harder to burn long fires, the problem could be a damaged or nonexistent chimney liner.
+If you notice condensation in your chimney or damage to your exterior brick, the problem could be a damaged or nonexistent chimney liner.

 When you find yourself asking, “Do I need a chimney liner?”, contact Vertical Chimney Care to get your chimney inspected as soon as possible.
 We’ve been helping Chicagoland homeowners keep their homes cleaner and safer for over 30 years.

 Contact us today for any of our chimney and fireplace services.